Wild Game Consumption Advisory

 Lead Fragments in Wild Game

-Wild game is a fine source of organic, locally grown, lean protein that not only makes fine table fare but is good for you.
+Wild game is a fine source of locally grown, lean protein that not only makes fine table fare but is good for you.
 It’s high in protein and low in fat and cholesterol.
-The Maine Department of Inland Fisheries and Wildlife encourages the consumption of wild game and would like to provide some easy steps that hunters and others can take to reduce exposure to lead in wild game.
+Maine Department of Inland Fisheries and Wildlife encourages the consumption of wild game and would like to provide some easy steps that hunters and others can take to reduce exposure to lead in wild game.

 To date, there have not been any cases of human illnesses linked to lead particles in hunter-harvested venison or game meat.
 However, hunters should be aware that there is the potential for lead exposure in eating harvested game, and it should be considered, particularly for children or women who are nursing, pregnant, or considering becoming pregnant.
 Lead is a toxic heavy metal that has negative effects on the cardiovascular system and brain.
 High levels of lead can hinder brain development.